1975 La Tondeña Distillery strike: Crackdown

-The strike ended 44 hours later when Marcos' forces cracked down on the protesters, including various Catholic religious workers who had decided to support the protester's cause.
+The strike ended 44 hours later when Marcos' forces cracked down on the protesters, including various workers of the predominant Catholic Church who had decided to support the strikers.

 Media coverage

 Journalism was heavily stifled under the Marcos dictatorship.
 Only news organizations owned or taken over by relatives or cronies of Ferdinand Marcos were allowed to reopen after the declaration of martial law.
 However, a few independent publications were later able to operate.
 Signs of the Times, a small mimeographed publication by the Association of Major Religious Superiors of the Philippines, ran stories on the La Tondeña strike in October 1975, the first big strike to defy martial law.

 Aftermath

 As stories of the La Tondeña strike spread, the event became a symbol of resistance.
 Despite the arrest of the strikers, the strike was a considered a victory by La Tondeña workers, as well as the entire labor movement.
 La Tondeña agreed to immediately hire as regular employees more than 300 workers and promised to regularize 300 more.
 The workers issued a statement that said, "We achieved in our two-day strike what we were unable to obtain in almost five years of appeals and negotiations with the Department of Labor."